apivideo/api.video-documentation/live-streaming/create-a-live-stream.md

 1. Open OBS and go to File and then Settings.
 In the Settings menu, go to **Stream**.

 2. Next, you have to set up the streaming service provider.
-With api.video, you have the option to choose between `RTMP` and `SRT` protocols for live streaming.
+With api.video, you have the option to choose between `RTMP`, `RTMPS`, and `SRT` protocols for live streaming.

    - For `RTMP`, open the dropdown menu for Service, and select **Show all**.
 In the resulting list, find api.video.
 This will set up streaming through api.video's default `RTMP` server: `rtmp://broadcast.api.video/s`.
+You can find the **Stream key** in the API response you received when you created the live stream container.

+   - For `RTMPS`, open the dropdown menu for Service, and select **Custom**.
+Use this server URL: `rtmps://broadcast.api.video:1936/s`.
 You can find the **Stream key** in the API response you received when you created the live stream container.

    - For `SRT`, open the dropdown menu for Service, and select **Custom**.
 Use this server URL: `srt://broadcast.api.video:6200?streamid={stream_key}` and replace `{stream_key}` with the **Stream key** in the API response that you received when you created the live stream container.